2019 Mississippi gubernatorial election

-The 2019 Mississippi gubernatorial election took place on November 5, 2019, to choose the next Governor of Mississippi.
+The 2019 Mississippi gubernatorial election took place on November 5, 2019, to choose the next governor of Mississippi.
 Incumbent Governor Phil Bryant was ineligible to run for a third term due to term limits.
 The Democratic Party nominated incumbent Attorney General Jim Hood, the only Democrat holding statewide office in Mississippi; the Republican Party nominated incumbent Lieutenant Governor Tate Reeves.
-In the general election, Reeves defeated Hood by a margin of 5.08%, the closest gubernatorial election in Mississippi since 1999, with Reeves significantly underperforming Trump who won the state by 17 points, 3 years prior.
+In the general election, Reeves defeated Hood by a margin of 5.08%, with Reeves significantly underperforming Donald Trump, who won the state by 18 points in 2016.

-This is the first time since 1987 that the Democratic candidate has carried Warren and Madison counties in a gubernatorial election, and the last gubernatorial election in Mississippi in which the winner was determined in part by an electoral college of state legislative districts instead of a popular vote.